prince2906-git/airflow_learning/README.md

   One can easily visulaize data pipline's:
     Dependency, Proggress, Logs, Errors, Code, Success and Failed status.

-  From above defination, one question arieses, Workflow ?
-What is the workflow and what its significance in Airflow ?
+  From above defination, one question arieses ?
+What is the workflow, data pipline and orchestrationand? what its significance in Airflow ?

+  Workflow : Its a system to manager repetative processes and task which occur in a partiular order.
+  In other words, It is a set of tasks and steps which can be scheduled, intiated, and monitored.
+  Workflows are used to process, build application and process data.

+  Here are some benefits of using workflows in cloud computing:

+  ** Reduced errors:** Manual steps can lead to errors, which can be costly and slow down business processes.
+                       Workflow automation can help reduce errors and make systems more efficient.

+  **Improved collaboration:** Workflows can help solve communication issues and improve collaboration.

+  **Reduced redundancies:** Workflows can help reduce redundancies in steps and human error.

+  **Increased business compliance:** Workflows can help support business compliance.

+  **Lowered costs:** Workflows can help lower costs by guiding information and task flow more efficiently.

+  **Increased focus:** Workflows can help employees focus on higher-value work